-Two main kinds of safety glass are produced—toughened and laminated glass.
-Toughened glass is made by heating glass sheet in a furnace.
-It has its temperature uniformly raised until it is just beginning to become plastic.
-It is then quickly lifted out of the furnace, and it is bent in necessary areas by using matching tools.
-The material is then cooled rapidly and uniformly all over by jets of cold air blown forcibly on to it.
-This process is called tempering.
+Toughened glass is made by heating an ordinary glass sheet in a furnace.
+The temperature on the furnace is gradually raised until the glass almost becomes a plastic-like material.
+The glass is then quickly lifted out of the furnace, and it is bent in necessary areas by using matching tools.
+The material is then cooled rapidly in all of its parts by utilizing jets of cold air blown forcibly on to it.
+This entire process is called tempering.
 When toughened glass breaks, it shatters into hundreds of blunt and rounded particles that cannot splinter away from the frame and cause cuts to the driver or passenger.